binary-Bug/binary-ci/README.md

-# binary-ci
+# binary-devops

-binary-ci is a centralized GitHub Actions repository dedicated to building artifacts and triggering downstream deployment pipelines.
-It abstracts and standardizes your build logic into reusable workflows, then invokes the appropriate deployment actions for any target environment.
+binary-devops is my personal GitHub Actions + Terraform repository that ties together CI, CD, and Azure infrastructure provisioning in one place.
+I use it to build, deploy, and manage cloud resources consistently across my projects.

+---

+## Why I Created This

+I wanted a single source of truth for:
+- Building and packaging UI, API, and database components
+- Publishing versioned artifacts to registries (npm, Docker, ACR, etc.)
+- Deploying to Azure App Service, Functions, or AKS
+- Provisioning and managing Azure resources declaratively with Terraform

+---

-Key Features
+## Key Features

-Build and package UI, API, and database components into versioned artifacts
+- Build and package components into versioned artifacts

-Publish artifacts to registries or storage (npm, NuGet, Docker Registry, S3, etc.)
+- Publish artifacts to npm, NuGet, Docker Registry, Azure Container Registry

-Trigger downstream deployment workflows in Azure, AWS, GCP, or custom environments
+- Deploy workloads to Azure App Service, Functions, and AKS via reusable workflows
+- Define Terraform modules for resource groups, VNets, storage accounts, Key Vaults, AKS clusters, and more

-Define reusable composite actions and jobs to keep pipelines DRY
+- Create composite GitHub Actions and Terraform modules to keep everything DRY
+- Parameterize workflows and modules to target multiple environments and subscriptions

+---

-Benefits
+## Benefits
-Consistency: enforce a single, uniform build process across all repositories

-Reusability: share build steps centrally instead of duplicating pipeline code
+- End-to-end automation tailored to my personal projects
+- Consistent CI/CD and infrastructure patterns across all my repos

-Agility: onboard new projects quickly by importing predefined build workflows
+- Rapid onboarding of new prototypes by importing predefined workflows and modules

-Visibility: track artifact creation and deployment triggers from one source of truth

-Integrate binary-ci to streamline your artifact lifecycle and ensure every deployment pipeline invokes a trusted, versioned build process.
+- Centralized visibility into build artifacts, deployments, and infra changes